AdaCore/ada-spark-rfcs/features/model_of.md

 If a sidecar unit exists for a package without a corresponding main source file, the tool may create the missing unit during decoration so that the sidecar can still participate in the analysis.
+An example of such a scenario would be a contract that uses ghost code and this ghost code requires a body.

 ### (3) Toolchain integration